InceptionTime: Finding AlexNet for Time Series Classification: Related work

 Multi-scale Convolutional Neural Networks (MCNN)~\citep{cui2016multi} and Time LeNet~\citep{leguennec2016data} are considered among the first architectures to be validated on a domain-agnostic TSC benchmark such as the UCR archive.
 These models were inspired by image recognition modules, which hindered their accuracy, mainly because of the use of progressive pooling layers, that were mainly added for computational feasibility when dealing with image data~\citep{sabour2017dynamic}.
 Consequently, Fully Convolutional Neural Networks (FCNs) were shown to achieve great performance without the need to add pooling layers to reduce the input data's dimensionality~\citep{wang2017time}.
 More recently, it has been shown that deeper CNN models coupled with residual connections such as ResNet can further improve the classification performance~\citep{ismailfawaz2018deep}.
-In essence, time series data dimensionality enabled the exploration of many complex models that are not computionally feasible for image recognition problems: for example removing the pooling layers that throw away valuable information in favour of reducing the model's complexity.
+In essence, since time series data exhibit only one structuring dimension (i.e. time, as opposed to two spatial dimensions for images), it is possible to explore more complex models that are usually computationally infeasible for image recognition problems: for example removing the pooling layers that throw away valuable information in favour of reducing the model's complexity.
 In this paper, we propose an Inception based network that applies several convolutions with various filters lengths.
 In contrast to networks designed for images, we are able to explore filters 10 times longer than recent Inception variants for image recognition tasks~\citep{szegedy2017inception}.

 Inception was first proposed by~\cite{szegedy2015going} for end-to-end image classification.
 Now the network has evolved to become Inceptionv4, where Inception was coupled with residual connections to further improve the performance~\citep{szegedy2017inception}.
 As for TSC a relatively competitive Inception-based approach was proposed in~\cite{karimi2018scalable}, where time series where transformed to images using Gramian Angular Difference Field (GADF), and finally fed to an Inception model that had been pre-trained for (standard) image recognition.
 Unlike this feature engineering approach, by adopting an end-to-end learning from raw time series data, a one-dimensional Inception model was used for Supernovae classification using the light flux of a region in space as an input MTS for the network~\citep{brunel2019a}.
 However, the authors limited the conception of their Inception architecture to the one proposed by Google for ImageNet~\citep{szegedy2017inception}.
 In our work, we explore much larger filters than any previously proposed network for TSC in order to reach state-of-the-art performance on the UCR benchmark.